wp-plugins/auto-slug/readme.txt

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1.jpg
+1. Plugin in action.
+Write title and see how %postname% in permalink changes. screenshot-1.jpg

 == Frequently Asked Questions ==